section-engineering-education/engineering-education/content/articles/creating-a-responsive-html-registration-form/index.md

     alt: Registration form image example
 ---

 Nowadays, HTML forms may be found on a wide range of websites.
-All such HTML forms are intended to gather data, feedback, and various information from your website's visitors.
+All such HTML forms are intended to gather data, feedback, and various information from website's visitors.
 <!--more-->

 Contact forms, Login forms, and registration forms are just a few examples.
 This tutorial will guide you on how to create one.

 The registration form has multiple input fields (checkboxes, text areas, submit buttons, radio buttons, etc) with varied input details (email address, name, and age, etc) where the visitor must provide the information required to register for a certain web page.

-By the end of the tutorial, you will be able to make a registration form using only HTML and CSS.
-Isn’t it good?

 There are several kinds of the registration forms.
 In this tutorial, you will get to know how to make a basic responsive HTML registration form.

-Our HTML form consists of:
+Our HTML form will consists of:

 - First Name / Last Name
 - Username or Email
 - Password / Confirm Password
 - Signup Button

-**Table of Content**

-- Selecting an editor for HTML.
-- Creating a HTML file.
-- Creating the form.
-- Creating a structure for form
-- Creating a form header
-- Creating form the body [ First name and Last name}
-- Creating form the body [Email and Password]
-- Creating the footer
-- Adding responsiveness to the form

 Lets start learning!